History

 Le Gym new home

-At the end of the campaign, the Swiss coach joined Dortmund.
-The board looked to Patrick Vieira to take over the reins.
-After managing the Manchester City youth team and the first team at New York City FC, the World Champion from 1998 joined the club on 11 June 2018.
+At the end of the campaign, the Swiss coach moved to Borussia Dortmund, prompting the board to call in Patrick Vieira as his successor.
+After managing Manchester City FC’s youth team and New York City FC’s first team, the 1998 FIFA World Cup winner joined the club on 11th June 2018, and under his watchful eye, the team finished the 2018–19 season in seventh place.

 INEOS

-2019 was another year marked by changes at the top of the club.
-Jean-Pierre Rivère and Julien Fournier left on 11 January and officially returned on 29 August, as President and Director of Football, when INEOS took over the club.
-Involved in many sports (sailing, cycling, F1, marathons), the company owned by Sir Jim Ratcliffe acquired a 100% stake in the club on 26 August.
-Robert Ratcliffe took over as the President of the OGC Nice Supervisory Board, replacing Chien Lee.
-A new adventure was getting underway…
+2019 was another year marked by changes at the club’s helm.
+Having left on 11th January, Jean-Pierre Rivère and Julien Fournier officially returned as president and director of football respectively on 29th August, following INEOS’s takeover.
+Involved in many sports (including sailing, cycling, Formula 1 and marathon running), the company owned by Sir Jim Ratcliffe acquired a 100% stake in the club on 26th August.
+With Sir Jim’s brother, Bob Ratcliffe, replacing Chien Lee as the president of OGC Nice’s supervisory board, a new adventure was about to get underway.

-This adventure will be marked by the global pandemic that started in early 2020.
-Following government decisions, the LFP ended the professional seasons on 30 April 2020.
-To determine the final standings, they applied the same rule as the French Football Federation for the amateur championships: taking into account the last game played and working out the number of points earned per match.
+This adventure would be marked by the global COVID-19 pandemic that started in early 2020.
+Following government decisions, the LFP brought France’s professional football season to an end on 30th April 2020 and, in order to determine the final Ligue 1 standings, applied the rule that the FFF had used for the country’s amateur divisions: taking into account the last game played and working out the number of points earned per match.

-Sixth after the epic derby win over Monaco on Matchday 28 — the last of the campaign — OGC Nice ended up one place higher thanks to the priority given to head-to-head meetings, meaning they moved ahead of Reims due to 2-0 win and 1-1 draw against the Champagne opponents.
+Sixth after their epic derby win over Monaco on Matchday 28 — the last matchday of the campaign — OGC Nice ended up climbing a place in the table thanks to the priority given to head-to-head meetings, meaning that their 2-0 win and 1-1 draw against Reims had moved them above the Champagne side.

-The 2020/21 campaign was played behind closed doors, like the majority of clubs around the world.
-It was a difficult season with a group-stage exit in the Europa League and stuttering performances in the league.
-On 4 December, OGC Nice parted ways with Patrick Vieira, and Adrian Ursea was given the first-team reins.
-After a tricky period in the league, the Aiglons improved in the second half of the season to eventually finish ninth.
+Le Gym’s 2020–21 campaign was played behind closed doors, as it was for the majority of clubs around the world, and it proved to be a difficult season both in the Europa League, where the team made a rather premature group-stage exit, and in the league.
+On 4th December, the club parted ways with Patrick Vieira, and Adrian Ursea was given the reins of the first team.
+After a tricky period in the league, Les Aiglons would improve in the second half of the season to finish ninth, eight places behind eventual winners Lille.

-On June 28, 2021, the French champion coach Christophe Galtier leaves LOSC to join OGC Nice.
-A new chapter begins.
-It will last only one season, during which the club will go through incredible highs and lows.
-PSG’s nearest chasers for a good part of the 2021-22 season, the red-and-black team have a great adventure in the Coupe de France.
-After beating Cholet, PSG, OM and Versailles, they qualify for the final of the event, 25 years later, and take their 12th man with them to the Stade de France.
+On 28th June 2021, LOSC’s title-winning coach Christophe Galtier left northern France to join OGC Nice, marking the beginning of a new chapter.
+Although it would only last for one season, the club would go through incredible highs and lows in that time; as well as being Paris Saint-Germain’s closest competitors for a good part of the 2021–22 campaign, Les Rouge et Noir enjoyed a great run in the Coupe de France.
+Thanks to wins over Cholet, PSG, OM and Versailles, they would make it all the way to the final of the competition for the first time in 25 years and would take their 12th man with them to the Stade de France.

-To replace Christophe Galtier, who left for PSG, the Nice called upon a an old favourite: Lucien Favre.
-The Swiss technician, who took the Aiglons to third place in L1 (2016-17), the Champions League play-offs and the Europa League round of 32 (2017-18), returns to a club where he feels at home, in order to "give the fans something to smile about", in the words of president Rivère.
-After an experience in Dortmund, Lucien Favre attacks the 2022-23 season in Toulouse (1-1).
-At the Stadium, he resumes the thread of his history in Nice, and directes his 100th game with the Gym, looking to the future.
+To replace Christophe Galtier, who had departed for PSG, OGC Nice called upon an old favourite: Lucien Favre.
+The Swiss coach – who had guided Les Aiglons to a third-place finish in Ligue 1 in 2016–17 as well as to the UEFA Champions League play-off round and to the UEFA Europa League round of 32 in 2017–18 – was now returning to a club where he had received unanimous support, in order to "give the fans something to cheer about again", in the words of president Rivère.
+Fresh off the back of his stint at Dortmund, Favre began the 2022–23 season with a 1-1 draw away to Toulouse to pick up where he had left off at Nice and to take charge of his 100th game as manager of Le Gym.